jreisinger/blog/posts/load_balancers.md

 * L4 - track also source and destination port (finer granularity)

 L7
-* can examine what's inside the HTTP protocol (cookies, headers, URLs, ...) and make decisions based on that
+* can examine what's inside the HTTP protocol - like headers (cookies), URLs - and make decisions based on that
 * `X-Forwarded-For:` - header that can be inserted by a LB containing list of IPs traversed before the packet got to the LB